ujjwalguptaofficial/jsstore.docs/docs/where/or.md

 ---
-sidebar_position: 4
+sidebar_position: 2
-Keywords: [or, where, query, indexeddb, jsstore]
+Keywords: [or operator, where clause, query filtering, indexedDB, JsStore]
 ---

 # Or